CivicTechTO/civictechto-chatbot/README.md

 It drops the message into a public channel, and the phone number itself into a private channel, to protect privacy of texters.

+Optionally, if Voip.ms API access is configured, then reaction emoji will be relayed back to the texter.

 The SMS number is currently managed via Voip.ms, for which we track account access in https://link.civictech.ca/inventory

 For **setup documentation** (including voip.ms), see [the SMS Doorbell wiki page](https://github.com/CivicTechTO/hubot-toby/wiki/Script:-SMS-Doorbell)